What Is Kidney Disease?

 Glomerular Filtration Rate (GFR)

-Your doctor may order a urine test to look for albumin.
-This is a protein that can be passed into urine when your kidneys are damaged.
+is a protein that can be passed into your urine when your kidneys are damaged.

 Blood Creatinine Test

 Creatinine is a waste product.
 It’s released into the blood when